cb0806151/cbh-mancala/README.md

 - update frontend logic to work with contractv2
 - fix takeOppositeHouse rule with contractv2

+10/10/21
+- point dapp at mainnet
+- update game ending to work with contractv2
+- implement loading state when contract is deploying

 Backlog
 - implement better verification in contract v2
 - add in and test timeouts